Image

 Phase N/A

-Note: Teens with certain mental health conditions or who are pregnant cannot participate.
+Note: Teens with certain conditions or on specific medications may not be eligible to participate.

 Study details